PetrefiedThunder/Prep/docs/WEEK_0_COMPLETION_SUMMARY.md

 **A**: Supabase Storage for production, MinIO for local dev.

 ### Q: How do we deploy?
-**A**: Backend on Fly.io, frontend on Vercel.
+**A**: Backend on Fly.io, frontend on Cloudflare Pages.
 CI/CD configured in GitHub Actions.

 ---